tModLoader/tModLoader/README.md

 When that's all done, you should have the tModLoader source in the src folder.
 Open the solutions folder then open the tModLoader solution.

-Do note that if you want to run tModLoader, you will need to navigate to Terraria's Content folder, create a new folder there called ModLoader, then copy the Terraria.ModLoader.Default/MysteryItem.png file to there.
+Do note that if you want to run tModLoader, you will need to navigate to Terraria's Content folder, create a new folder there called ModLoader, then copy the Terraria.ModLoader.Default/MysteryItem.png and Terraria.ModLoader.Default/StartBag.png files to there.

 ### Committing changes